Air (2023 Russian film): Production

 Work on the film began in 2018.
 The budget amounted to 450 million rubles, the project received support from the Russian Ministry of Culture and the Cinema Foundation.

 Filming

 Principal photography began in 2018 and took place in Saint Petersburg, Leningrad, Pskov and Astrakhan regions.
 However, the work was fraught with difficulties.
 At first, the group could not wait for snow on the Gulf of Finland, and in April 2020, filming was completely stopped due to the pandemic.

 In the fall of 2021, the second stage of the filming process began, which was completed in 2022.

 During this time, material was filmed for all scenes of air battles.

 Post-production

 Together with XOVP - eXtraOrdinary Virtual Production, LED panel screens with a total area of 800m2 were built, gimbles for full-size aircraft models were used, the Unreal Engine, which came from the game world, In-Camera VFX technology, which made it possible to synchronously integrate graphics right on the set.
 12 Yak-1B model aircraft were built, and wartime field airfields were recreated.

 Release

+Shopping and entertainment center "Oceania" in Moscow.